BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-We'll go ahead and hit enter and this will begin its setup.
-While this is setting up, let's create a new firewall group for our Honeypot and the reason why we want to do this is because in the beginning we want to limit our IP to access the Honeypot.
-We don't want the entire internet to have access to our Honeypot until it is fully configured:  <br/>
+We'll go ahead and hit 'enter' on the first option and this will begin its setup.
+While this is setting up, let's create a new 'firewall group' for our Honeypot.
+The reason why we want to do this is because, in the beginning, we want to limit our IP to access the Honeypot.
+We don't want the entire internet to have access to our Honeypot until it is fully configured.:  <br/>
 <br />
 <img src="https://snipboard.io/bfcRXU.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />